nielsvoss/holdyourbreathmod/README.md

 If the `R` key is released underwater, pressing it again will not stop air loss.
 You can think of this as exhaling underwater causing your mouth to fill up with water, preventing breathing.

+## Miscellaneous Features

+As an option in the config, you can prevent doors from being placed underwater to make air pockets.
+This is disabled by default.

 ## License

 Hold Your Breath is licensed under the MIT License.
 This means you can do mostly whatever you would like with this mod.